MPA - Master of Physician Assistant - Texas

 5. Pre-admission academic standards:

-1. Have obtained a baccalaureate degree from a regionally accredited institution recognized by the United States Department of Education with a cumulative grade point average (GPA) of 3.0 or higher and a Biology/Chemistry/Physics (BCP) grade point average of 2.7 or better.
+2. Documented prior earned cumulative grade point average (cGPA) of 3.0 or higher and a Biology/Chemistry/Physics (BCP) grade point average of 2.7 or better as calculated by CASPA.
 Competitive candidates exceed the minimum GPA.

-2. A minimum number of healthcare experience hours are not required for admittance into the program.
-However, a point value for, paid healthcare experience, shadowing, and volunteerism is assigned during application review.
+3. A minimum number of healthcare experience hours are not required for admittance into the program.
+However, a point value for paid healthcare experience, shadowing, and volunteerism is assigned during application review.
 It is to an applicant’s best interest to pursue 500 hours or more to be a competitive candidate.
 All completed healthcare experience must be listed in the “Health Related Experience” or “Patient Care Experience” sections of the CASPA application in order to be included within the application review.

 7. Required Prerequisite Courses:

-1. Human Anatomy and Physiology I and II with lab (6 semester credits or 8 quarter credits) OR Human Anatomy with lab (3 semester credits or 4 quarter credits) AND Human Physiology with lab (3 semester credits or 4 quarter credits)
+Human Anatomy with lab (3 semester credits or 4 quarter credits) AND Human Physiology with lab (3 semester credits or 4 quarter credits)

 2. General Chemistry I and II with lab (6 semester credits or 8 quarter credits)